Zilliqa/apidocs/source/index.html.md

 id | "1"
 jsonrpc | "2.0"
 method | "GetSmartContractCode"
-params | A smart contract address.
+params | A smart contract address of 20 bytes represented as a `String`.

 ## GetSmartContractInit